anttikivi/unsung-anthem/README.md

 Contributions to Obliging Ode and Unsung Anthem are welcome and encouraged!
 There are many ways to [contribute](CONTRIBUTING.md) to Obliging Ode and Unsung Anthem.

-This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you’re expected to uphold this code.
 Please report unacceptable behaviour to antti@anttikivi.fi.

 ## Building